zhendongli2008/zhendongli2008.github.io/_pages/research.md

 4. S. Zhao, et al. J. Phys.
 Chem.
 Lett.
 15, 7244-7253 (2024)

+5. Z. Li, Phys.
+Rev. Lett.
+135, 210601 (2025)

 ## Dynamical correlation: diagrammatic multi-reference methods

-We developed a generalized many-body perturbation theory (MBPT), which bridges standard MBPT in condense matter physics with multi-reference perturbation theory in quantum chemistry[1].
+We developed a generalized many-body perturbation theory (MBPT), which bridges standard MBPT in condense matter physics with multi-reference perturbation theory in quantum chemistry[1,2].
 Using this framework, we formulated a multi-reference random phase approximation (MR-RPA) thorough diagrammatic resummation, which resums conventional ring diagrams and those including local insertion of two-body connection Green's functions/cumulants.
-This is an extension of our previous work on stochastic MBPT[2], which uses time-dependent diagrammatic formulation and Monte Carlo algorithm to compute high-order corrections.
+This is an extension of our previous work on stochastic MBPT[3], which uses time-dependent diagrammatic formulation and Monte Carlo algorithm to compute high-order corrections.

 <img src="../images/rpa.jpg" width="600">